rocky-linux/documentation/docs/guides/installation.md

 To create a user:

 1. Click the *User Creation* field under *User Settings* to start the *Create User* task screen.
-This task area allows you to create a privileged or non-privileged (non-administrative) user account on the system.
+This task area allows you to create a privileged or non-privileged (non-administrative) user account.

     !!!
 Info